 Observing the purpose of travel plays an important role in our empirical analysis, reflecting substantial differences in the behavior and preferences of business and leisure passengers.
-This passenger heterogeneity across markets drives variation in pricing, and this covariation permits us to estimate a model with richer consumer heterogeneity than the existing literature like \cite{BerryCarnallSpiller2006} and \cite{CilibertoWilliams2014}.
-Further, a clean taxonomy of passenger types allows a straightforward exploration of the role of asymmetric information in determining inefficiencies and the distribution of surplus that arises from discriminatory pricing of different forms.\footnote{ In the raw data, 5.46\% of passengers report that the main reason why they choose their airline is frequent flyer miles.
-In our final (estimation) sample, 1.7\% passengers get upgraded, i.e., they buy economy but fly first-class.
+This passenger heterogeneity across markets drives variation in pricing, and this covariation permits us to estimate a model with richer consumer heterogeneity than the existing literature like \cite{BerryCarnallSpiller2006}, and \cite{CilibertoWilliams2014}.
+Further, a clean taxonomy of passenger types allows a straightforward exploration of the role of asymmetric information in determining inefficiencies and the distribution of surplus that arises from discriminatory pricing of different forms.\footnote{Passengers can also use reward points to buy their tickets, but we do not consider them here.
+However, reward points are not common in our data.
+Only 3.5\% of tickets are bought using reward points, and 5.46\% of passengers report that the main reason they choose their airline is frequent-flyer miles.
+In our final (estimation) sample, 1.7\% passengers get upgraded, i.e., buy economy but fly first-class.
 Our working hypothesis is that those upgrades materialized only on the day of travel.}

-To further explore the influence that this source of observable passenger heterogeneity has on fares, we present statistics on across-market variation in the dynamics of fares.
+To further explore the influence this source of observable passenger heterogeneity has on fares, we present statistics on across-market variation in the dynamics of fares.
 Specifically, we first calculate the proportion of business travelers in each market, i.e., across all flights with the same origin and destination.
 Like \cite{Borenstein2010}, we call this market-specific ratio the business-traveler index (BTI).
 In Figure \ref{fig:mktbus}, we present the histogram of the BTI across markets in our data.
-If airlines know of this across-market heterogeneity and use it as a basis to discriminate both intra-temporally (across cabins) and inter-temporally (across time before a flight departs), different within-flight temporal patterns in fares should arise for different values of the BTI.
+If airlines know of this across-market heterogeneity and use it to discriminate intra-temporally (across cabins) and inter-temporally (across time before a flight departs), different within-flight temporal patterns in fares should arise.